-A contingent asset arises where an event has taken place that gives the Council a possible asset whose existence will only be confirmed by the occurrence or otherwise of uncertain future events not wholly within the control of the Council.
+A contingent asset arises where an event has taken place that gives the council a possible asset whose existence will only be confirmed by the occurrence or otherwise of uncertain future events not wholly within the control of the council.

-Contingent assets are not recognised in the Balance Sheet but disclosed in a note to the financial statements.
+Contingent assets are not recognised in the Balance Sheet but disclosed in a note to the financial statements where it is probable that there will be an inflow of economic benefits or service potential.